makerflow/cli/README.md

 #### List pending tasks

-`makerflow tasks todo` will list  notifications from Slack and pull requests from GitHub or Bitbucket
+`makerflow tasks todo` will list  notifications from Slack and pull requests from GitHub or Bitbucket `makerflow tasks done` to mark 1 or more tasks as done

 #### Breaks